 CO2 tanks are the most versatile method for growing tents and small grow rooms.
 Similar to grow bags, CO2 tanks release CO2 into the atmosphere once you open them.
 However, the CO2 tends to spread further and penetrate deeper than a small CO2 bag.
 Due to their ease of use and high efficiency, CO2 tanks tend to be the most commonly used CO2 delivery method in cultivation circles.

-CO2 generators are involved in large-scale commercial grows in your grow space.
+CO2 generators are involved in large-scale commercial planting.
 The main benefit of generators is that they will supply the highest quantity of CO2.
 However, since these generators use a flame to produce CO2, they require extra maintenance and energy costs.
 Also, you have to factor in the extra heat CO2 generators give off into your grow space.

 Do Plants Take In CO2 At Night?